-Each class has a fundraising activity and particular activities in which they either participate and/or sponsor.
-The funds that are raised during their freshman and sophomore years as well as junior and senior years goes to help defray the costs involved for the junior/senior prom, as well as the senior banquet and possible senior activities.
-Each class also participates in the Homecoming banner parade during the Homecoming Football game at half-time.
-Class elections for sophomore, juniors and seniors are held in the spring for the following school year.
-The freshman class election is held in the fall.
+Each class has a fundraising activity and particular activities in which it either participates and/or sponsors.
+Dances are sometimes held after sporting events sponsored by a class, club or organization.
+The funds that are raised during freshman and sophomore years as well as junior and senior years goes to help defray the costs involved for the junior/senior prom, as well as the senior banquet and other possible senior activities.
+Each class participates in the Homecoming banner parade during half-time of the Homecoming Football game.
+Class elections for sophomores, juniors and seniors are held in the spring for the following school year.
+The freshmen class election is held in the fall.
 Please see your class advisor for specific information, if interested.
-Dances are sometimes held after sporting events sponsored by a class, club or organization.

 The Quiz Team allows some of Homer’s academically motivated students to test their knowledge against their peers while working as a team.
 Teams of students from surrounding school districts compete against one another answering questions in all content areas including math, science, literature, arts, current and world events.
 Winners of each local competition earn the right to compete at regional and possibly state and national competitions.

 The Academic Challenge Quiz Team is comprised of 5 to 6 students from the junior or senior class.
 Although not directly involved in the competition, sometimes freshmen and sophomores are invited to attend and experience the atmosphere to prepare them for future competitions.
 Selection is based on several criteria including motivation, class rank, teacher recommendation, and previous participation.